fortnebula/k0rd/README.md

 ## k0rd

-This project is a capability demonstration for how to deploy k8s in a fully automated, distributed manner on a bare metal cloud provider. k0rd will build, deploy and manage kuberentes clusters.
+This project is a capability demonstration for how to deploy k8s in a fully automated and distributed manner on a bare metal cloud provider. k0rd will build, deploy and manage kuberentes clusters.
 Development of this project started on 1 Sep 2020.

  ### How can you contribute